 All her plans are foiled by the clever Sayuri and wise Mameha who now manages to negotiate a bidding on 15,000 Yen for her Mizsuage – highest ever for a Geisha.
 Sayuri longs to be with the Chairman (whom she recognizes as her handsome saviour) but is manipulated to be attentive to his friend Nobu.

 Soon the second World War wrecks havoc on Japan, forcing everyone to search for shelter.
 Sayuri and Mameha are saved by the Chairman and Nobu.
 Once the war is over, the allied forces are being wooed by the Japanese business men to invest in their ventures.
 For this purpose Nobu seeks out Sayuri and Mameha to appease an US army colonel who is soon bewitched by Sayuri’s charms.

-“We lead our lives like water flowing down a hill , going more or less in one direction until we splash into something that forces us to find a new course” ― Arthur Golden,
+“We lead our lives like water flowing down a hill , going more or less in one direction until we splash into something that forces us to find a new course” ― Arthur Golden, Memoirs of a Geisha